U.S. economy added 150,000 jobs in October as hiring slows

 Job growth slowed more than expected in October and the unemployment rate climbed to 3.9%, marking the end of large monthly gains, the government reported on Friday.

 Nonfarm payrolls grew by 150,000 last month versus a downwardly revised 297,000 in September.
-The unemployment rate rose to 3.9%, versus 3.8% the month prior, according to the Labor Department.
+The unemployment rate rose to 3.9% from 3.8% the month prior, according to the Labor Department.

 The job gains is less than the 170,000 figure expected by economists and well below the 260,000 monthly average so far this year.